jechol/rail/README.md

 ### `Reather.ask`

-Because of the `Reather` is a combination of reader and either monads, it also provide an environment.
+Because of the `Reather` is a combination of reader and either monads, it also provides an environment.

 The providen environment can be accessed with `Reather.ask/0`.